Support From The Anxiety Hotline

 Do you need extra support for your anxiety?

 When you reach out to an anxiety hotline, you can expect immediate support from trained professionals and volunteers who understand anxiety disorders and other mental health issues.
-They might ask questions aimed at helping you better understand the source of your feelings and walk you through some basic exercises to help you calm down and center yourself.
+The hotline professionals might ask questions aimed at helping you better understand the source of your feelings and walk you through some basic exercises to help you calm down and center yourself.

 Whether you need guidance for yourself or support for a loved one, anxiety hotlines are equipped to offer compassionate and knowledgeable assistance at any time of the day.

-These mental health hotlines are staffed by caring individuals who are equipped to help you navigate your current situation and find actionable, long-term solutions for anxiety relief.
+These anxiety and mental health hotlines are staffed by caring individuals who are equipped to help you navigate your current situation and find actionable, long-term solutions for anxiety relief.

 Crisis Text Line